 - Have enrolled in an institution of higher education following high school graduation or receipt of the GED

 - Have completed or have in progress the final coursework toward at least thirty semester hours of transferable credit

-International applicants interested in applying for undergraduate admission after enrolling in another college or university should review the International Admission information in the General Information catalog and visit the International Undergraduate Web site.
+International applicants interested in applying for undergraduate admission after enrolling in another college or university should review the International Admission information in the General Information catalog.

 Transfer applicants to most programs may apply for admission while working to complete the last of their required thirty semester hours of transferable coursework.
 During the application review process, however, preference is given to applicants who complete the required thirty hours by the deadline.
 In cases where the applicant has not completed thirty hours by the deadline, all application items, including official transcripts of already completed coursework, must arrive in the Office of Admissions by the deadline.
 Such applicants must then submit official transcripts showing completed coursework for the current semester as soon as the semester is completed and no later than June 1 for summer/fall applicants and January 5 for spring applicants.
 The Office of Admissions evaluates such applications for available spaces only after receiving documentation showing completion of the required thirty semester hours of coursework.